Becoming a Member

 We ask that all those who do not already have a Unitarian-Universalist background take our UU101 class taught by our minister and other church leaders.
 The purpose of the class is to help you decide if UUCWI is a spiritual home that fits you.

 When you decide to join …

 The first step in becoming a member after attending Considering Membership is to fill out a membership card.
 This card is an official declaration of your choice to support this UUCWI community.
 Our Bylaws require all members to declare their commitment to UUCWI by signing this card each year during our annual Stewardship Appeal.
 In addition to making clear that you want to be part of this congregation, this card also allows you to tailor a commitment of financial support to UUCWI, detailing an amount and a schedule for your financial contribution.
-You can get this card from the minister, a member of the Membership Committee or from our administrator.
+You can get this card from the minister or a member of the Membership Committee.

 Finally, you will sign the membership book.
 This can be done privately with the minister or a Membership Committee person.
 New members are encouraged however, to join in a signing of the membership book in front of the congregation, usually held during one of the Sunday services in the month following a UU101 class.

 If you have questions about our membership process, please talk with someone on the Membership Committee.
 Or email us!